Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Best coconut oil for cooking

-There are two main production methods used to create coconut oil, which result in either refined or virgin oil.
+Two main production methods are used to create coconut oil, which result in either refined or virgin oil.

 Refined coconut oil

-Refined coconut oil is generally considered to be lesser-quality than virgin coconut oil, though it is the most common type and is invariably the most economical choice.
-It has gone through a refining process, usually at very high temperatures and sometimes with the assistance of different chemicals to help extract the highest quantity of oil from the coconut.
+Refined coconut oil is generally considered to be lesser-quality than virgin coconut oil — though it’s the most common and economical choice.
+It goes through a refining process, usually at very high temperatures and sometimes with the assistance of different chemicals to help extract the highest quantity of oil from the coconut.

 Refined coconut oil is made from the dried white “meat” of the coconut, called copra.
-To extract the oil, the copra is pressed, heated and blended.
+To extract the oil, copra is pressed, heated and blended.
 Then the oil is extracted and processed.
-Some brands actually take the coconut smell and flavor out of the oil to make it more of general-purpose vegetable oil.
+Some brands actually take the coconut smell and flavor out of the oil to make it more like a general-purpose vegetable oil.

 For this reason, refined coconut oil is sometimes called and labeled “RBD oil,” which is an acronym for refined, bleached and deodorized.

-If you prefer to buy products that have been through as little processing as possible, then you will probably prefer virgin coconut oil.
+If you prefer to buy products that have been through as little processing as possible, then you’ll probably prefer virgin coconut oil.

 Virgin coconut oil